SalmaaHamza/CG/README.md

 # Results
 ## - Drop menu

-Here we made two submenu,, One to choose the texture mapping acting on the floor and the other to choose the animation you want to dispaly
+Here we made two submenu, One to choose the texture mapping acting on the floor and the other to choose the animation you want to display
 ![Drop menu](./images/DropMenu.png)
 - Texture Mapping options.